AliyunContainerService/ack-kms-plugin/README.md

-# Alibaba Cloud Kubernetes KMS Plugin
+# KMS provider for Alibaba Cloud

 ## Overview

-Kubernetes KMS plugin for Alibaba Cloud KMS - Enable encryption at rest of Kubernetes secret in etcd with the key in  Alibaba Cloud KMS
+KMS provider for Alibaba Cloud - Enable encryption at rest of Kubernetes secret in etcd with the key with Alibaba Cloud Key Management Service

 ## Prerequisites ##